NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 At 3rd level and every 2 levels thereafter, you gain a skill increase.
 You can use this increase either to increase your proficiency rank to trained in one skill you're untrained in, or to increase your proficiency rank in one skill in which you're already trained to expert.

 At 7th level, you can use skill increases to increase your proficiency rank to master in a skill in which you're already an expert, and at 15th level, you can use them to increase your proficiency rank to legendary in a skill in which you're already a master.

-## Attribute BoostsLevel 5

-In addition to what you get from your class at 1st level, you have four free boosts to different attribute modifiers.

-At 5th level and every 5 levels thereafter, you get four free boosts to different attribute modifiers.
-If an attribute modifier is already +4 or higher, it takes two boosts to increase it; you get a partial boost and must boost that attribute again at a later level to increase it by 1.

 ## Ancestry FeatsLevel 5